NETESOLUTIONS/peachtree/UsDigitalServicesPlaybook.md

 #Digital Services Playbook Checklist
 1. Play 1: Understand what people need
     * Checklist:
-        - [x ] Early in the project, spend time with current and prospective users of the service
+        - [x] Early in the project, spend time with current and prospective users of the service
-        - [x ] Use a range of qualitative and quantitative research methods to determine people’s goals, needs, and behaviors; be thoughtful about the time spent
+        - [x] Use a range of qualitative and quantitative research methods to determine people’s goals, needs, and behaviors; be thoughtful about the time spent
-        - [x ] Test prototypes of solutions with real people, in the field if possible
+        - [x] Test prototypes of solutions with real people, in the field if possible
-        - [x ] Document the findings about user goals, needs, behaviors, and preferences
+        - [x] Document the findings about user goals, needs, behaviors, and preferences
-        - [x ] Share findings with the team and agency leadership
+        - [x] Share findings with the team and agency leadership
-        - [x ] Create a prioritized list of tasks the user is trying to accomplish, also known as "user stories"
+        - [x] Create a prioritized list of tasks the user is trying to accomplish, also known as "user stories"
-        - [x ] As the digital service is being built, regularly test it with potential users to ensure it meets people’s needs
+        - [x] As the digital service is being built, regularly test it with potential users to ensure it meets people’s needs
     * Key Questions:
         * Who are your primary users?
             *